 It is also important to note that both the DOH and the Pennsylvania Medical Freedom Alliance have stated there are exemptions to getting your child immunized, which include philosophical, religious and medical exemptions, such as kids undergoing chemotherapy.

-Parents can always read more on these changes by visiting the Department of Health’s website at health.pa.gov.
+Parents can always read more on these regulations by visiting the Department of Health’s website at health.pa.gov.
 Mount Nittany Health Pediatrics can also answer vaccination questions.
-To learn more, call 814.466.7921, or visit kids.mountnittany.org.
+To learn more visit kids.mountnittany.org.

 Dr. Craig Collison is a pediatrician who sees patients at Mount Nittany Physician Group Family Medicine, located in the Mount Nittany Health – Penns Valley location at 3631 Penns Valley Road in Spring Mills.

 This article originally appeared in State College Magazine.